amcoolalphonce/django-cookies/README.md

-# django-cookies
+# Django Cookies
-How to handle cookies
+How to handle cookies in Python Django